lwjglgamedev/vulkanbook/bookcontents/chapter-01/chapter-01.md

 Basically the engine class is an infinite loop, modeled in the `run` method, which is triggered in the `start` method.
 This class also provides a handy `stop` method to get out of said loop and a `cleanup` method to free resources when the loop exists.

 Let's go back to the core method of the `Engine` class, the `run` method.
 We basically control the elapsed time since the last loop block to check if enough seconds have passed to update the state.
-If so, we calculate the elapsed time since the last update and invoke the `handleInput` method from the `IAppLogic` instance.
-We invoke the `render` method in each turn of the loop.
+If so, we calculate the elapsed time since the last update and invoke the `update` method from the `IAppLogic` instance.
+We invoke the `input` from the `IAppLogic` instance and the `render` method in each turn of the loop.
 Later on we will be able to limit the frame rate using vsync, or leave it uncapped.

 You may have notice that we use a class named `EngineProperties`, which in this case establishes the updates per second.
 This is a class which reads a property file that will allow us to configure several parameters of the engine at runtime.
 The code is pretty straight forward: